 Berlin river cruise: Should you book a Spree boat tour?

 I have a thing for boat tours and ferry rides.
 Every year, I travel to remote Greek islands, and whenever I visit a waterfront city, I book a tour, like the Mostraumen cruise from Bergen.
 But this time, it was a river: the Spree in Berlin.
-On a cold but sunny winter day, I rode my bike to Nikolaiviertel and embarked on a 1-hour city tour along River Spree.
+On a cold but sunny winter day, I rode my bike to Nikolaiviertel and embarked on a 1-hour city tour along the River Spree.

 Let’s start.